“Little Emperor Syndrome” And Abortion

 The family dynamic of the country has been profoundly skewed by abortion and birth control.

-Eventually, families with only or few children may become problematic because of the limited number of children to take care of elderly parents and grandparents.
+Eventually, families with only one or few children may become problematic because of the limited number of children to take care of elderly parents and grandparents.

 ———————-